Boomyboomer123/twisted-space/README.md

 # Twisted Space

-This is my first Hyprland rice so it has only the basic stuff like Rofi, Waybar and basic theming.
+This is my first Hyprland rice so it has only the basic stuff like Rofi, Waybar, a GTK theme, a Kvantum theme and an icon theme.

 # Installation
 Run